datastax/terraform-aws-ai-stack/examples/aws-no-custom-domain/README.md

 - ✅ `4.2.c` - Access Astra Assistants API

-You can access the Astra Assistants API through the URL given by the output `alb_dns_names.assistants` through your HTTP client of choice.
+You can access the Astra Assistants API through the URL given by the output `alb_dns_names.assistants` through your HTTP client of choice. e.g:

 ```sh
 curl datastax-assistants-alb-1234567890.some-region.elb.amazonaws.com/metrics